CGaurika/food-lib/README.md

 #FoodiesHaven #RecipesFromAroundTheWorld #CulinaryExploration #FoodBlog #CommunityOfFoodLovers

-The website looks like this once the code is run:
+The website looks like this once the code is run 🖥️🎓:

 THERE ARE 2 PRIMARY SECTIONS:
-- Browse by food category
+- Browse by food category 🍱
-- Read famous blogs across different social media platforms
+- Read famous blogs across different social media platforms 📚䷉

 <img width="1440" alt="Screenshot 2023-07-01 at 13 57 50" src="https://github.com/CGaurika/food-lib/assets/105790460/997cf6ff-6274-4919-8be5-15106f9f5e82">